NicolBolas/Proposal-Ideas/Stateless Subobjects.md

 Declaring an array of a stateless type as an NSDM is il-formed.
 Stateless types may not be used as members of a union.[^1]

+[^1]: This is mainly to avoid confusion.
+If you declare a stateless member, you expect it to be zero sized.
+So forbidding constructs where that is not possible is reasonable.

 The standard library will need a traits class to detect if a type is stateless, since this does restrict the type's use.

 ## Stateless anonymous types